 Do remember that when you exercise in pregnancy you should be able to hold a conversation with someone at the same time.
 If you can’t, you might be doing too much.
 Oh, and if your most strenuous activity pre-pregnancy was lifting the remote control, go in gently with exercise in pregnancy too.

-Here’s how to do it safely and responsibly, even if you’re self-isolating.
+Here’s how to do it safely and responsibly, even if you’re self-isolating or social distancing.

 Head out on a walk in the fresh air

 Walking is one of the best options, now more than ever.
-It’s a good way to get outside when you’re self-isolating and means you can stay a good distance from people when you’re in open space.
+It’s a good way to get outside in nature and means you can stay a good distance from people when you’re in open space.
 Add to that that it’s free at a time when a lot of us are anxious about money and a good walk is win, win.
 Get those trainers on.

 Gardening is a great form of exercise and one you can do at a safe distance from other people while still getting some fresh air.
-Perfect for when you’re self-isolating and good for the soul.
+Not to mention, good for the soul.

 Set yourself up a home workout space